Importance of Punch Length and Cup DepthPrint

 In order to remove the deviation, it is important to specify the tolerance as the % of the desired cup depth.
 Example, in specifying a tolerance range of 20% of the desired cup depth for the 1st cup, changes the range from 0.007 – 0.013 inch to 0.009 – 0.011 inch.
 To inspect the cup depth, one can use the digital indicator mounted on a steel post to measure.

 The overall length is least likely to consider in a punch.
 The overall length is the distance from the punch tip to the head flat.
 It is the reference dimension that is made up of two or more important dimensions – working length and cup depth.
-As both the working length and cup depth have their own tolerance, assigning tolerance to the overall length is not needed.
+As both the working length and cup depth have their own tolerance, assigning tolerance to the overall length is not necessary.
 As long as the tolerance for the other two is working, one no longer needs to inspect the overall length, as it will remain consistent.
 That said the overall length of the lower punch is important especially when it comes to setting the punch height to ensure uniformity of the tablet as well as reduce the probability of tablet damage.
 If it is standard procedure to check and inspect the overall length, then one can use the regular tools in inspecting the cup depth and working length to measure.

 Wear and Tear